18F/open-data-maker/README.md

 The first version of this project will allow us to host a website for an agency with a specific set of csv files, which are deployed with the app.
-This will allows us to deploy more quickly since there will be a lower risk security profile than if ab agency could upload the CSV files (which might be a nice longer term feature).
+This will allows us to deploy more quickly since there will be a lower risk security profile than if an agency could upload the CSV files (which might be a nice longer term feature).